-6.1.
+- 6.1.
 The original Conservation Area Character Appraisal for Selsey was published in January 2007.
-Historic England's guidance recommends that conservation area appraisals should be subject to review to ensure that they are up to date and relevant as planning policy documents.
+Historic England's guidance recommends that conservation area appraisals should be subject to review to ensure that they are up to date and relevant as planning policy documents. - 6.2.

-- 6.2.
 The appraisal has been reviewed in compliance with the National Planning Policy Framework (NPPF) and in accordance with guidance contained in Historic England advice note 1: Conservation Area Designation, Appraisal and Management (February 2016).
 The revised appraisal document is attached at Appendix 1 and the appraisal of the proposed new conservation area at East Selsey is attached at Appendix 4.
 The final published documents will be illustrated with photographs and historic maps in a similar way to the original appraisal documents. - 6.3.
 As part of the appraisal process, the existing conservation area boundary was reviewed and a number of suggestions for changes to the boundaries of both conservation areas to include additional areas and in some cases remove areas were made. - 6.4.
 The need for additional planning controls was also reviewed and recommendations for additional controls through the implementation of Article 4 Directions were made in respect of both areas. - 6.5.
 The suggested boundary changes and recommendations for use of Article 4 Directions were included in the public consultation exercise and they are now recommended, with some amendments, to the Cabinet for approval. - 6.6.
-Details of the proposed boundary changes including justification for the proposed changes are included within the appraisal documents and shown on the Townscape Analysis maps at Appendices 2 and 3 to this report.
-Details of the Article 4 Directions are attached at Appendix 6 to this report - 6.7.
-Once approved by the Council the revised conservation area appraisal will replace the existing appraisal document and be used as a material consideration in planning decisions, and if approved the boundary changes and Article 4 Directions will be implemented in accordance with statutory procedures including advertisement in the local press and London Gazette.
+These amendments include further adjustments and removal of two proposed extensions following dialogue between officers and Selsey Town Council.
+The amended map is attached at Appendix 2. - 6.7.
+Details of the proposed boundary changes including justification for the proposed changes are included within the appraisal documents and shown on

+- the Townscape Analysis maps at Appendices 2 and 3 to this report.
+Details of the Article 4 Directions are attached at Appendix 6 to this report. - 6.8.
+Once approved by the Council the revised conservation area appraisal will replace the existing appraisal document and be used as a material consideration in planning decisions, and if approved the boundary changes and Article 4 Directions will be implemented in accordance with statutory procedures including advertisement in the local press and London Gazette. - 6.9.
+This report now seeks approval of the revised appraisal document for Selsey Conservation Area and a new appraisal for the proposed Old Selsey conservation area and for the implementation of the recommendations in respect of changes to the conservation area boundary, designation of the new conservation area and implementation of Article 4 Directions.